 Such is not rich towards God or the things pertaining to God; and fails to depend on His providence for increase, security, and continuance; for His honor and glory, for the good of His interest.
 Scripture reveals: Seek you first the kingdom of God, and his righteousness; and all these things (one's true needs) shall be added to you (Matthew 6:33).

-Scripture reveals: The fear of the Lord is to hate evil; pride and arrogance, and the evil way, and the froward (perverse) mouth, do I hate (Proverbs 8:13).
-A Bible commentary noted: Pride appears in men, in thinking too highly of themselves, in speaking too well of themselves, in despising others, which is contrary to the spirit of the meek.
+Scripture reveals: The fear of the Lord is to hate evil: pride and arrogance, and the evil way, and the froward (perverse) mouth, do I hate (Proverbs 8:13).
+It was noted that pride appears in men, in thinking too highly of themselves, in speaking too well of themselves, in despising others, which is contrary to the spirit of the meek.

 Scripture reveals: We dare not make ourselves of the number, or compare ourselves with some that commend themselves: they measure themselves by themselves, and compare themselves among themselves, and are not wise (2 Corinthians 10:12).